A categorical and algebro-geometric theory of localization: Universal localisation: torsors, support factorizations, and functoriality

-If both torsors are singletons, then the image of the unique element of $\Loc_Z^{\mathrm{tor}}(c)$ must be the unique element of $\Loc_{Z'}^{\mathrm{tor}}(g^*c)$, which is exactly the stated compatibility of canonical localized classes. \end{proof}
+If both torsors are singletons, then the image of the unique element of $\Loc_Z^{\mathrm{tor}}(c)$ must be the unique element of $\Loc_{Z'}^{\mathrm{tor}}(g^*c)$, which is precisely the stated compatibility of canonical localised classes. \end{proof}